 While the ProWritingAid toolbar doesn’t let you format your text, it does give access to a collection of useful reports that we’ll look at in the next section.

-My take: While you can use ProWritingAid as a basic word processor, I don’t recommend it: there are many free and commercial alternatives much more suitable for writing content.
+My Personal Take: While you can use ProWritingAid as a basic word processor, I don’t recommend it: there are many free and commercial alternatives much more suitable for writing content.
 It may be worth it if you need extra help with grammar and spelling.

-4. ProWritingAid Suggests How to Improving Your Writing Style
+4. Suggesting How to Improve Your Writing Style

 ProWritingAid underlines problem words and phrases in different colors to flag potential problems: